metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 Josh Allen isn't throwing well at all.
 He looks more like vintage Josh Allen here.

 The Bills defensive line loves attacking a single gap in their run defense.

+***

+## Browns @ Dolphins

+Miami not demonstrating any pad level at all on two failed consecutive sneaks.
+Disappointing.